Dudas-lab/General-Info/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] Invite to subscribe to lab calendar

+- [ ] Add birthday to lab calendar

 - [ ] Initial meeting to discuss the project details
     - [ ] Introduce to the group's structure
     - [ ] Intro to Github use